ThomasObenaus/dummy-services/fail_service/README.md

 # Fail-Service

-This is a small service for testing purposes.
-The only thin it can do is get healthy or unhealthy.
+The fail-service is a small golang based service for testing purposes.
+The only feature it offers is getting healthy or unhealthy.
+The provided `/health` endpoint can be used to check the state.
-Therefore it provides a `/health` endpoint.
 It reports 200_OK if the service is healthy or 504_GatewayTimeout otherwise.

 The service state can be influenced via command line parameters or by sending a request to the `/sethealthy` or `/setunhealthy` endpoint.